 - When a tax lien can lead to foreclosure: A tax lien is subject to foreclosure between three and 10 years after the sale of the lien.
 The tax lien holder would file in the superior court where the property is located.
 The homeowner and any interested party must be notified (including any applicable HOA) and given 30 days’ notice.
 The homeowner may be responsible for attorney fees and costs, and if no one redeems, the foreclosure results in a treasurer’s deed to the tax lien holder.

 - How it affects your HOA: As an HOA, tax liens will take precedence over HOA liens, and your HOA lien may be extinguished, depending on the circumstances.
 You should seek legal advice to clarify if this is the case.

 If a tax lien is affecting your, the HOA’s interests, call us today to find out more about potential strategies and pitfalls.
-Our team here at Goodman Holmgren Law Group is passionate about supporting homeowners’ associations—and making your life as easy as possible.
+Our team here at Goodman Holmgren is passionate about supporting homeowners’ associations—and making your life as easy as possible.